GoogleChrome/web.dev/src/site/content/en/media/resolution/index.md

   - video
 ---

-In the previous articles we learned you how to change the [containers, codecs](/containers-and-codecs/), and [bitrate](/bitrate/) of the [glocken.mov] media file.
+In the previous articles you learned how to change the [containers, codecs](/containers-and-codecs/), and [bitrate](/bitrate/) of the [glocken.mov] media file.
 This article focuses on changing the resolution.